scooby-dd/IDSEC-SCANX/README.md

 <strong>If you press 1 it will scan the network for you</strong>

-If you press 2 it will scan the ports for you.
+<strong>If you press 2 it will scan the ports for you</strong>

-Press 3 and it will scan both the network and ports for you.
+<strong>Press 3 and it will scan both the network and ports for you</strong>

-your network settings should be in bridge adapter
+<strong>Your network settings should be in bridge adapter</strong>